adamrmelnyk/blag/content/post/taocp-vol-2-seminumerical-algorithms.md

 <p style="text-align: center;"><b><i>"Random numbers should not be generated with a method chosen at random"</b></i></p>

-Besides coincidentally degenerates to a seemingly random number, Algorithm K has a number of other downsides, it's difficult to implement and because it iterates a certain amount of times depending on the input, could take a relatively long time to produce a single random number.
+Besides coincidentally degenerating to a seemingly random number, Algorithm K has a number of other downsides, it's difficult to implement and because it iterates a certain amount of times depending on the input, takes a relatively long time to produce a single random number.
 Somewhere inside that complexity there is a reason why the generator degenerates to 6065038420.
 In order to be usable we need to be able to easily prove that won't happen.
 The key take away from that is that we need this to be fast and simple.

 ### Linear Congruential Generator